martinvicknair/greatsites.io/_pages/portfolio.md

 <!-- /wp:separator -->

 <!-- wp:paragraph {"textColor":"black"} -->
-<p class="has-black-color has-text-color"><a href="https://linkedin.com/company/greatsites">GreatSites.io</a> was founded by <a href="https://linkedin.com/in/martinvicknair">Martin Vicknair</a> after a 20 year career in IT.
+<p class="has-black-color has-text-color"><a href="https://linkedin.com/company/greatsites">GreatSites.io</a> was founded by <a href="https://linkedin.com/in/martinvicknair">Martin Vicknair</a> in 2020.
 We specialize in small business websites and affiliate marketing.
 Let me help drive customers into your store, and send online shoppers to your unique affiliate link.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->